arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 Check out the `bower.json` file in the example projects.
 Try running `bower install` and `bower update` and see what happens.

+Some people in the JavaScript community are "anti-Bower", but it is still heavily used in the PureScript community.[^2]

 ### Pulp

 Pulp is a build tool specific to PureScript.
 It is similar to `stack` or `cabal` for Haskell.
 It works well for libraries and simple projects, but it does not have enough flexibility for larger projects.
-It seems like the general recommendation from the PureScript community is to use Pulp for simple libraries, and gulp for any non-trivial application[^2].
+It seems like the general recommendation from the PureScript community is to use Pulp for simple libraries, and gulp for any non-trivial application.[^3]

 Pulp can be installed with `npm`: